-10 Ayurvedic Tips for Gorgeous Hair
+10 Ayurvedic Tips for Beautiful Hair

 Wash your hair less.
 We all have varying degrees of normal, oily, or dry hair, and you may not need to wash your hair as often as you think.
-The more frequently the hair is washed, the more oil gets produced, requiring it be washed more often.
+The more frequently the hair is washed, the more oil gets produced, requiring it to be washed more often.
 It’s a cycle!
-For many people, washing the hair 2–3 times per week is plenty.
+For many people, washing their hair 2–3 times per week is plenty.

 Massage your scalp.
 While washing your hair, massage your scalp in an invigorating way.
 This can stimulate circulation to the hair follicles and encourage hair growth.
 You can use the tips of your fingers or a rubber scalp stimulator.